 Expanding STEM education (science, technology, engineering, mathematics) is on the agenda of just about every education policy in the world.
 However, achieving this goal depends on well-qualified educators.
 With Experimento, we’ve created a range of hands-on teaching and learning materials for science and technology lessons that are modular and adaptable to country-specific needs.

 Argentina, Bolivia, Brazil, Chile, Colombia, Germany, Ghana, Kenia, Mexico, Nigeria, Peru, South Africa

 Experimento is an international education program that is directly related to the everyday lives of children and young people.
-The program focuses on independent experimentation, exploration, and comprehension of natural phenomena and technological developments that address the environment, energy, and health.
+The program focuses on independent experimentation, exploration, and comprehension of natural phenomena and technological developments in heterogeneous classes that address the environment, energy, and health.
 We emphasize up-to-date materials pertaining to global challenges, such as the greenhouse effect, the use of renewable energy, or water filtration.